theforeman/forklift/openshift/README.md

 Caveats:

- * runs with ephemeral database storage (i.e. if you destroy project, data is lost)
- * uses ephemeral storage for Pulp content (i.e. if you destroy project, data is lost)
  * running without any SSL
  * using forks of some repositories due to needed functionality for this to work